firestoned/firestone/README.md

       methods:
         - get
   descriptions:
-    get: List all addresses in this addressbook
+    get: List all addresses in this addressBook
-    head: Determine the existence and size of addresses in this addressbook
+    head: Determine the existence and size of addresses in this addressBook
-    patch: Patch one or more addresses in this addressbook
+    patch: Patch one or more addresses in this addressBook
-    post: Create a new address in this addressbook, a new address key will be created
+    post: Create a new address in this addressBook, a new address key will be created
   items:
     descriptions:
-      get: Get a specific address from this addressbook
+      get: Get a specific address from this addressBook
       head: Determine the existence and size of this address
-      patch: Patch this address in the addressbook
+      patch: Patch this address in the addressBook
-      put: Put a new address in this addressbook, with the given address key
+      put: Put a new address in this addressBook, with the given address key
     type: object
     properties:
       addrtype: